EXL/DigestService/doc/Settings.md

     * Left User Event.
     * Change Group Photo Event.

+* *bot.send-motofan-birthdays* - Enable or disable sending birthdays of MotoFan.Ru users to the `TG_CHAT`, globally.

 * *bot.silent* - Enable or disable sending all bot messages to all chats.

 * *bot.use-stack* - Use stack for detecting and avoid mass buttons clicking.